-- Measured process variables: level, distance, signal strength - Calculated process variables: volume or mass in vessels of any shape; flow rate through measuring weirs or channels (calculated based on the level using the linearization functionality)
+- Measured process variables: level, distance, signal strength - ► Calculable process variables: volume or mass in any shape of vessel

 To ensure that the measuring device remains in proper condition for the operation time:

 - Use the measuring device only for media to which the process-wetted materials are sufficiently resistant. - Observe the limit values in the "Technical data".